emmekeaarts/workshop_mHMM_march2024/readme.md

 For questions about this course, you can contact the instructor Emmeke ([e.aarts@uu.nl](mailto:e.aarts@uu.nl)) directly.

 ## Development notes to me:
-- basic introduction with continuous and categorical example
-- running model: components of the mHMM function, starting values and priors
-- obtaining and interpreting group parameters

 - number of states (reference Phole 2017)
+- obtaining and interpreting subject specific parameters
+    - checking state pattern similarity over subjects
 - model checking:
     - convergence (rho and traceplots)
     - PPCs
-- obtaining and interpreting subject specific parameters
-    - checking state pattern similarity over subjects
-- obtaining most likely sequence of states

 - discussion/final notes:
     - how many observations do we need?
     - please do sanity checks on your data!
 Visualize, and objective measures to detect shift in response (response times, no variance, etc)
     - multivariate data!
+    - covariates